El Edén International Airport

 El Edén International Airport (Aeropuerto Internacional El Edén) (IATA: AXM, ICAO: SKAR) is an international airport serving Armenia, the capital of the Quindío Department of Colombia.
 The airport is 13 km southwest of Armenia, near the town of La Tebaida.
-It handles domestic flights to Bogotá and Medellín and international flights to Fort Lauderdale, Florida.
+It handles domestic flights to Bogotá and Medellín and international flights to Fort Lauderdale, Florida, and Panama City.

 Overview

 Following Armenia's 25 January 1999 earthquake, the terminal had to be rebuilt after major seismic activity caused much of the building to collapse.
 During 2008 and 2009, the airport's runway was extended, the control tower's height was increased, and the terminal building was partly upgraded to include a new international gate and immigration area.
-The airport is now capable of receiving aircraft such as Boeing 737 and 727, Airbus A319 and A320, McDonnell Douglas MD-80 and Fokker 100.
+The airport is now capable of receiving aircraft such as Boeing 737, Airbus A319 and A320, McDonnell Douglas MD-80 and Fokker 100.

 The first international flight to land at El Edén International Airport was operated by Spirit Airlines on 13 November 2009 from Fort Lauderdale, USA.
-As of May 2019, Spirit Airlines operates three times a week on Mondays, Wednesdays and Fridays from El Edén International to Hollywood International Airport.
+As of September 2023, Spirit Airlines operates three times a week on Tuesdays, Thursdays and Sundays from El Edén International to Fort Lauderdale–Hollywood International Airport.